-It’d be so frustrating to see your Far Cry 5 crashing on your PC, especially when you’re having great fun.
-A number of players have reported the Far Cry 5 crashing issue to Ubisoft, but still many of them run into the crashing issues with Far Cry 5.
+It’d be so frustrating to if your Far Cry 5 is crashing on your PC, especially when you’re having great fun.
+A number of players have reported the Far Cry 5 crashing issue to Ubisoft, but still many of them run into the same issue.

 Why is Far Cry 5 crashing?